ASK KNOX

 }

-External database — if your agent processes daily records and needs to track which records have been processed, a database with a processed_at timestamp is more reliable and queryable than the memory tool's key-value store.
+External database — if your agent processes daily records and needs to track which records have been processed, a database with a processed_at timestamp is more reliable and queryable than files in a mounted store.

-Object storage (S3, GCS) — if your agent generates reports or produces files that need to persist, write them to object storage during the session.
-The memory tool is not designed for large binary content.
+Object storage (S3, GCS) — if your agent generates reports or produces files that need to persist for downstream systems, write them to object storage during the session.
+Memory stores are agent working memory, not a delivery mechanism.

-Vector database — for semantic search over large accumulated knowledge bases, a vector database provides better retrieval precision than the memory tool's built-in query mechanism.
+Vector database — for semantic search over large accumulated knowledge bases, a vector database provides better retrieval precision than grep over memory files.

-The memory tool is right for: lightweight state that the agent needs to reference conversationally, preferences and context for specific users, and accumulated findings that should inform future sessions without requiring a full database query.
+Memory stores are right for: lightweight state the agent reads conversationally, preferences and context for specific users, and accumulated findings that should inform future sessions without requiring a full database query.

 Designing for Stateful Pipelines